dougbutner/gold/README.md

 # Can SILVER be sold to raise money for permaculture too?
 With SILVER, we have another ratio (the SILVER Radio) to honor, and the original plan was to offer SILVER similarly to GOLD on the market using this new ratio.
 With the failure of GOLD to raise more than 200 USD, we have decided to keep SILVER as a LP rewards token and decide later if/when there will be a public sale of SILVER.
 By using SILVER to benefit cXc and GOLD lp, the economy is richer, and this may make a better opportunity to help other projects as well, as [Bludac](https://r.land/blu) has.

-If there is a sale, it will be announced on our [Telegram](https://t.me/ToMoonForEarth) first.
+If there is a sale of the final tokens (years away), it will be announced on our [Telegram](https://t.me/ToMoonForEarth) first.

+# Informal Changelog

+- SILVER pools added as new reward model
+- Single-staking GOLD pool added
+- Old monthly rewards removed

 # LEGAL AGREEMENT 📜